 Co-existence between SL communication and SL positioning, backward compatibility

-Multiplexing considerations of SL-PRS with other PHY channels (PSCCH, PSSCH, PSFCH) and any modifications in the SL-slot structure.
+Multiplexing considerations of SL PRS with other PHY channels (PSCCH, PSSCH, PSFCH) and any modifications in the SL-slot structure.

-Note: whether other signals/channels can be present in the dedicated resource pool is to be studied further.
+NOTE: whether other signals/channels can be present in the dedicated resource pool can be considered further during the normative work.

+With regards to the SL Positioning resource allocation, it was agreed that either dedicated resource pool(s) and/or a shared resource pool(s) with sidelink communication can be (pre-)configured for SL PRS.

+NOTE: this does not imply that the design is the same for both types of resources pools.

+NOTE: shared resources pool(s) should be supported with backward compatibility.

+A dedicated SL PRS resource pool is (pre-)configured in the only SL BWP of a carrier.

-The following options are considered for multiplexing of other channels in a dedicated resource pool for SL positioning in addition to SL-PRS:
+The following options are considered for multiplexing of other channels in a dedicated resource pool for SL positioning in addition to SL PRS:

 Opt.
-1: No other channel can be included beyond SL-PRS
+1: No other channel can be included beyond SL PRS

 Opt.
-2: PSCCH which carries SCI associated with SL-PRS transmission(s) is included
+2: PSCCH which carries SCI associated with SL PRS transmission(s) is included

 Opt.
-3: PSCCH which carries SCI associated with SL-PRS transmission(s) and PSSCH associated with SL-PRS transmission(s) are included
+3: PSCCH which carries SCI associated with SL PRS transmission(s) and PSSCH associated with SL PRS transmission(s) are included

-FFS: Definition of “PSSCH associated with SL-PRS transmission(s)”.
+Definition of “PSSCH associated with SL PRS transmission(s)” can be considered further during normative work.

 At least for a dedicated resource pool for SL positioning, the following alternatives are studied for subsequent down-selection:

 Alt.
-1: The bandwidth of SL-PRS can be same or smaller than that of the resource pool.
+1: The bandwidth of SL PRS can be same or smaller than that of the resource pool.

 Alt.
-2: The bandwidth of SL-PRS shall be the same as that of the resource pool.
+2: The bandwidth of SL PRS is the same as that of the resource pool.

-FFS: Bandwidth of SL-PRS transmission for a shared resource pool.
+Bandwidth of SL PRS transmission for a shared resource pool can be considered further during normative work.

 For SL Positioning resource (pre-)configuration in a shared resource pool with Rel-16/17/18 sidelink communication, backward compatibility with legacy Rel-16/17 UEs should be ensured.

-With regards to SL signaling of the reservation/indication of SL-PRS resource(s) for dedicated resource pool and shared resource pool for positioning:
+With regards to SL signaling of the reservation/indication of SL PRS resource(s) for dedicated resource pool and shared resource pool for positioning:

-SCI can be used for reserving/indicating one or more SL-PRS resource(s)
+SCI can be used for reserving/indicating one or more SL PRS resource(s)

-Note: This does not imply that only SCI is being used.
-Higher layer signaling may be used for the purpose of indicating a part of the SL-PRS configuration.
+NOTE: This does not imply that only SCI is being used.
+Higher layer signaling may be used for the purpose of indicating a part of the SL PRS configuration.

-FFS: Whether SCI is single stage SCI or two stage SCI
+Whether SCI is single stage SCI or two stage SCI can be considered further during normative work.

-FFS: Use of SL-MAC-CE or other higher-layer signaling for SL-PRS resource reservation/indication.
+Use of SL-MAC-CE or other higher-layer signaling for SL PRS resource reservation/indication can be considered further during normative work.

-The granularity of time-domain resource allocation for SL-PRS transmission is studied.
+The granularity of time-domain resource allocation for SL PRS transmission is studied.

-The following options for time-domain resource assignments and associated Tx UE behavior for SL-PRS transmissions are studied:
+The following options for time-domain resource assignments and associated Tx UE behavior for SL PRS transmissions are studied:

-Periodic SL-PRS
+Periodic SL PRS

-SL-PRS is transmitted periodically with a transmission periodicity.
+SL PRS is transmitted periodically with a transmission periodicity.

-FFS: any additional details, including whether or not higher layers can start/stop transmission.
+Any additional details, including whether or not higher layers can start/stop transmission, can be considered further during normative work.

-Semi-persistent SL-PRS
+Semi-persistent SL PRS

-SL-PRS is transmitted periodically with a transmission periodicity after activation and until deactivation.
+SL PRS is transmitted periodically with a transmission periodicity after activation and until deactivation.

-FFS: any additional details.

-Aperiodic SL-PRS
+Aperiodic SL PRS

-SL-PRS is transmitted at least once after either triggering or request (FFS).
+SL PRS is transmitted at least once after either triggering or request.

-FFS: any additional details.

-FFS: Applicability of the above options to SL-PRS resource allocation schemes 1 and 2 respectively.
+Applicability of the above options to SL PRS resource allocation schemes 1 and 2 respectively can be considered further during normative work.

-FFS: Rx UE behavior is separately discussed.
+Details of Rx UE behavior can be separately discussed during normative work.

-FFS: What mechanism(s) are used for activation/deactivation/triggering is part of the study.
+Mechanism(s) to be used for activation/deactivation/triggering can be considered further during normative work.

 Resource allocation for SL-Positioning measurement reports is also included in the study.